How To Shop For A Teenager’s Bra

 Shopping for your daughter’s first bra is a tough experience for mothers.
-It is good, to begin with, the best bra as is not only gives shape to your daughter’s body but also helping her from the health point of view.
+It is good, to begin with, the best bra as it not only gives shape to your daughter’s body but also helps her from a health point of view.
 Wearing the right bra supports her breast while she is playing and can prevent her from any type of breast tissue injury.

 A well-fitted bra should be the priority for teenager’s and for best fitting we first need to know the cup size, it should ensure proper coverage along with the best shaping of the breast.

 Finding the correct bra

 The first step will be making your daughter understand the basics of finding the correct measurement, her personal choice, don’t make her rush to wear just anything.
 Let her try different styles and choose from any among them, an improperly fitting bra can also cause muscle pain, back problems, and also headaches, so be careful and let her make her choice.

 For an early stage of breast development a sports bra or a training bra fits best, they provide proper support and some modesty while her breast is developing.
-Let her try the different bra in different sizes and styles as you need to try on lots of bras before finding the perfect fit.
+Let her try the different bras in different sizes and styles as you need to try on lots of bras before finding the perfect fit.

 You can measure the band size at home or at a store, you just need the measuring tape.
 Ask her to fully deflate her chest and measure the chest just below the bust by wrapping a measuring tape around her.
 Write down the number to the nearest whole number.

 Now measure her bust size by putting the measuring tape around her across the nipple that is bust size.

 Now you have both a band and bust size just find out the difference between the two.
-If the difference is a half-inch larger than her cup size is AA, If the difference is half to one inch larger than she has A- cup.
+If the difference is a half-inch larger than her cup size is AA, If the difference is half to one inch larger then she has A- cup.

 If the difference is one to two-inch then she has B-cup, while if the difference is between two to three-inch then she has C-cup.
 A further difference of three to four-inch have D-cup and four to five have DD or E-cup.